Kingston Harbour: History

 As a large, natural, well-protected harbour, it was doubtless used by indigenous people, and has been used by Europeans since the very beginning of their exploration and settlement of the island.
 Initially the main settlement was at Port Royal but following its destruction in the 1692 earthquake, the English founded Kingston and began development of its waterfront.

 Historically, the harbour was safe from attack with its narrow entrance being protected by two forts, one the tip of the Palisadoes at Port Royal and the other on a small sand spit opposite.

 Throughout the 18th and early 19th centuries it handled a large local trade and was the chief entrepot for British exports to the Spanish colonies.
 For the remainder of the 19th century its development as a port was retarded by a decline in the Jamaican economy.
 Throughout this period there was a gradual increase in the number of finger piers and wharves along its long sheltered waterfront.

-In 1720 the body of Calico Jack was hanged at the entrance of the harbour as a warning to other pirates.
+In November 1720, the body of John Rackham was gibbeted at the entrance of the harbour alongside other members of his crew as a warning to other pirates.